Threshold Policy Settings

 • Add New Channel: Opens the Add Notification Channel dialog (Add or Edit Notification), where you can configure a new notification channel in your organization (see Notification Settings) and automatically add it to the policy.

-• Test Notification Channels: Send a test notification to the recipients in all of the selected notification channels.
+• Test Notification Channels: Send a test notification to the recipients in all the selected notification channels.

 Note: Test Notification Channels is visible only when there are channels in the Notifications Channels field.